TCBL/tcbl-user-data-manager/README.md

 ## Configuring

-### 1. Get a SSL certificate.
+### 1. Enable SHTTP for the application

+In order to use OpenID Connect, the application needs to be able to receive https requests.
-Two options here: a self-signed certificate or a certificate from a Certificate Authority.
+Two options here: using a self-signed certificate or a certificate from a Certificate Authority.

 #### a.
 Self-signed

 Use `keytool` (shipped with a JDK or JRE) to generate a certificate and store it in a keystore.
-You can choose the alias (`tomcat`) and the name of the keystore (`keystore.p12`) as you whish, but remember them for later.
+You can choose the alias (`tudm`) and the name of the keystore (`tudm.p12`) as you whish, but remember them for later.

 ```
-keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650
+keytool -genkey -alias tudm -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore tudm.jks -validity 3650
 ```

 You don't *have* to provide much details in order for it to work.
 Just remember the password, you will need it later on.